Hilbre High School

 Hilbre High School is a co-educational secondary school and sixth form with academy status located in Newton, a suburb of West Kirby on the Wirral Peninsula, England.
+It is named after the small Hilbre Islands archipelago in the nearby Local Nature Reserve of the same name.

 The school has a drama studio theatre and many other drama classrooms funded by the school's specialist Humanities College status.
 This facility includes a lighting and sound booth which can be used as a recording studio.
 The school also has a sixth form block.
 Hilbre High School also has a music block, commonly known to pupils as A block, the main building, and D block.